-In springtime, the hills of Greece are covered with wild greens and herbs, including wild fennel, sorrel, lemon balm, poppy leaves, and mint, which are gathered and baked into pies.
-Diane Kochilas, author of The Greek Vegetarian (St. Martin’s Press, 1996), shared this Vergiris family recipe with us.
-It is a welcome variation that adds rice and mixed greens, and is baked in a round cake pan.
-If you have more than eight guests, feel free to cut the pie into smaller pieces.
+In springtime, the hills of Greece are covered with wild greens and herbs, including fennel, sorrel, lemon balm, poppy leaves, and mint, which are gathered and baked into pies called spanakopita.
+Diane Kochilas, author of The Greek Vegetarian, shared her family recipe with us.
+This variation adds rice, and to the standard mixed greens, add any herbs of your liking.
+Check out all of our Greek recipes here.

 - 1⁄4 lb. feta, crumbled